makeabilitylab/altgeoviz/README.md

 <br>
 ![AltGeoViz](/figures/project-teaser.png)

-This repository contains the code for the AltGeoViz prototype, which is our IEEE VIS '24 submission titled *AltGeoViz: Facilitating Accessible Geovisualization* by Chu Li, Rock Yuren Pang, Ather Sharif, Arnavi Chheda-Kothary, Jeffrey Heer, and Jon E. Froehlich.
+This repository contains the code for the AltGeoViz prototype, which is our IEEE VIS '24 short paper titled *AltGeoViz: Facilitating Accessible Geovisualization* by Chu Li, Rock Yuren Pang, Ather Sharif, Arnavi Chheda-Kothary, Jeffrey Heer, and Jon E. Froehlich.

 ### Cite AltGeoViz
 ```